-The BEST Roasted Cauliflower ‘Steak’ recipe ever!!
-It’s super easy to make, roasts up tender with caramelized edges and is full of flavor.
+The BEST Roasted Cauliflower ‘Steak’ recipe ever!
+It’s super easy to make, roasts up tender with caramelized edges and full of cajun flavor.

-To think there was actually a time when I didn’t like cauliflower.
-Because once roasted, cauliflower takes on a whole new flavor and texture that today I have yet to tire of.
-Boy, was I missing out on some of the best stuff on earth!
+Once roasted, cauliflower takes on a whole new flavor and texture that I never seem to tire of.
+It’s some of the best stuff on earth!

 How To Cut Cauliflower Steaks